profullstack/mcp-server/docs/architecture.md

 Model providers are responsible for loading and managing specific models.
 They implement the model interface and provide the actual inference functionality.

+The MCP server includes integrations with several AI model providers:

+1. **OpenAI Provider**: Connects to OpenAI's API for GPT models (text generation) and Whisper (speech-to-text)
+2. **Stability AI Provider**: Connects to Stability AI's API for Stable Diffusion (image generation)
+3. **Anthropic Provider**: Connects to Anthropic's API for Claude models (text generation)
+4. **Hugging Face Provider**: Connects to Hugging Face's inference API for various open-source models

+Each provider implements a standard interface for performing inference and streaming inference, allowing the server to work with different model types through a unified API.

 ### Module System

 The module system allows for extending the server's functionality through modules.
 Each module can add new routes, middleware, models, or other functionality to the server.